 Seven Seas Voyager is a mid-size cruise liner, but large by luxury ship standards.
-Sailing from Dubai this winter, we take an in-depth look at her and all she offers.
+Following her extensive 2017 refit, we take an in-depth look at her and all she offers.

 Seven Seas Voyager from Regent Seven Seas Cruises is marketed by the line as exceeding even the most stringent expectations of luxury and for a ship of her size, she is packed with more amenities than one might expect, while every single one of her cabins is a suite with its own balcony.
 Seven Seas Voyager is exclusive indeed.